MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 # Enrichment

 Leverage proprietary data from the Microsoft Graph to enrich your customer data with brand and interest affinities.
 These affinities are determined based on data from people with similar demographics to your customers.
-This information helps you to better understand and segment your customers in terms of their affinities to specific brands and interests.
+This information helps you to better understand and segment your customers based on their affinities to specific brands and interests.

 In Customer Insights, go to **Data** > **Enrichment** to configure and view the data.